 Enjoying my process, I opened The Isolation Museum to the public and encouraged others to also share their isolation stories with each other.
 It is my hope that sharing these stories transforms our isolation into a source of contact and connection.

-Visit The Isolation Museum to read these stories, or submit your own.
+Visit The Isolation Museum to read about its more than 200 artifacts, or submit your own.